Walk Slowly.

 Some of the oldest mountains on Earth, worn smooth by half a billion years.
 Rhododendron tunnels, mossy coves, and ridgelines that roll to the horizon.
 Southern West Virginia carries a deep coal mining history that shaped these communities and this landscape - you’ll see it in the hollows and along the rivers.
 We hike the high spruce forests of the Monongahela National Forest and the dramatic gorges of New River Gorge National Park - trails that carry the weight of deep time.

 Tongass rainforest meets tidewater glaciers.
 Brown bears fish salmon streams within earshot of the trail.
 The scale here humbles you in a way that never gets old.
-We offer hikes for all abilities and coordinate with cruise ship passengers visiting Juneau - step off the ship and onto the trail with us.
+We offer hikes for all abilities and coordinate with cruise ship passengers visiting Juneau - we’ll arrange a convenient meeting point and get you on the trail.
 We guide in the inside passage where temperate rainforest runs right to the water’s edge.

 What a Trip Feels Like